 Posted by Willy Franzen on October 28, 2011.
-Positions below updated every five minutes.
+Jobs updated daily.

 E-mail is supposed to be simple: you send a message and the recipient gets it nearly instantly.
 That’s the way it usually works for most people, but there are those rare instances where a message gets caught in a spam folder or bounces back to the sender.
 Those problems get much bigger when you start to send a lot of e-mail; in fact, I recently had to deal with an issue that resulted in some of our daily e-mails that were sent on a Friday being received the following Wednesday.
 Because I send nearly 400,000 e-mails a month, I use one of the top providers in the business, and this still happened.
 E-mail is a complicated beast, which is why companies that send multiple orders of magnitude more e-mail than I do need help to overcome the fact that “20% of emails sent by web applications either go missing or they get caught by spam filters.”
 SendGrid is a Boulder, CO based company that specializes in e-mail delivery.
 They’ve delivered more than 20 billion e-mails for clients that include Foursquare, SlideShare, and GetSatisfaction, so I think they must do a lot better than 80%.